Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Birkhoff's theorem in the Einstein Branch of QG

-The QG field equations in vacuum are given by $E_{\mu \nu} := G_{\mu \nu}+\alpha\, H_{\mu \nu}+\beta\, I_{\mu \nu} = 0$, where $G_{\mu \nu}$ is the Einstein tensor, and the explicit expressions of $\{ H_{\mu \nu},\, I_{\mu \nu}\}$ can be found in Ref.~\cite{stelle1977PRD}.
+The QG field equations in vacuum are given by $E_{\mu \nu} := G_{\mu \nu}+\alpha\, H_{\mu \nu}+\beta\, I_{\mu \nu} = 0$, where $G_{\mu \nu}$ is the Einstein tensor, and the explicit expressions of $\{ H_{\mu \nu},\, I_{\mu \nu}\}$ can be found in Ref.~\cite{stelle1978GERG}.
 The most general spherically symmetric solution (characterizing spacetime outside spherical objects) of this theory in $4$-dimensions can be written as follows:

 Note that the cross terms such as $g_{t \theta}$, $g_{t \phi}$, $g_{r \theta}$, and $g_{r \phi}$ are zero because of spherical symmetry.
-Furthermore, the metric can always be diagonalized in the $t-r$ sector to eliminate the $g_{tr}$ term.
-Since we are only interested in solutions in the Einstein branch, one must have
+Furthermore, the metric can always be diagonalized in the $tr$-sector to eliminate the $g_{tr}$ term.
+Since we are only interested in solutions in the Einstein branch, one must have for all choices of $(\alpha,\beta)$ that

+Here, the subscript represents the power of $\alpha$ and $\beta$ associated with a given term.
+For brevity, we shall write the above expressions in a compact notation as follows

-Here, $\epsilon$ is a book-keeping parameter (at the end we shall set it to $1$) tracking the order of $\{\alpha^n,\, \beta^n\}$ in the above expressions.
-More explicitly, the term proportional to $\epsilon^n$ contains all combinations of $\alpha^{n_1}\, \beta^{n_2}$ such that $n_1+n_2 = n$ ($n_i \geq 0$).
+where, $\epsilon$ is the book-keeping parameter tracking the order of $\{\alpha^n,\, \beta^n\}$ in the above expressions.
+More explicitly, the term proportional to $\epsilon^n$ contains linear combination of all functions proportional to $\alpha^{n_1}\, \beta^{n_2}$ such that $n_1+n_2 = n$ ($n_i \geq 0$).
 We have taken the $\epsilon^0$-th order solution to be same as GR as Birkhoff's theorem holds in vacuum GR.
 Thus, to prove the Birkhoff's theorem in QG, we must first demonstrate that the metric Eq.~\eqref{QGmetric} is actually static.
 For this purpose, let us now study the properties of various components of the field equations order-by-order in $\epsilon$ and as functions of various metric coefficients in the Einstein branch.